· Last updated 2 June 2026

 Private Health Insurance in Gibraltar: Costs and What You Get

-Family plans cost more and will depend on the ages of all members.
+These are indicative figures from public listings and industry estimates as of mid-2026.
+Family plans cost more and depend on the ages of all members.
 If you are over 50 or have pre-existing conditions, expect the cost to be higher.
 Always read the exclusions carefully before committing to a plan.

 English-speaking private doctors and consultants are widely available in Gibraltar.
 There is no language barrier for healthcare, which is a genuine advantage compared to accessing care in Spain.